Visitor Guidelines

 Photography Guidelines

-• Flash photography, tripods, and selfie sticks are not permitted in the galleries.
-Tripod and monopod use is allowed by special permission only.
+• Photography and filming are allowed in the Museum galleries, but the use of flash, tripods, and selfie sticks is not permitted.
+Tripod and monopod use is allowed by special permission only; see below.

 • The Museum supports the protection of intellectual property and the right to privacy by adhering to all applicable laws and asks its visitors to do the same.